 In Route53, create a new hosted zone.
 Add the name server settings to your domain registrar.
 Then be prepared to wait; this can take a while to propagate.

 In S3, create two buckets, example.com + www.example.com.

 In your primary domain, select Static website hosting >> Use this bucket to host a website.
 Fill in the necessary document details.

-The secondary domain, add the redirect.
+In the secondary domain, add the redirect.

 In Certificate Manager, add your domain name.
 Verify you own the domain through Route53 using DNS verification.

-Remember to use example.com + www.example.com (or *.example.com which is a wildcard ssl)
+Remember to use example.com + www.example.com (or *.example.com, which is a wildcard SSL)

 Wait until it is valid.